How To Fuel For A Marathon: What To Eat Before, During, + After Your Race

 But what about hydration?

-To calculate your hydration needs, take a sweat test.
+To calculate your hydration needs, take a sweat test to calculate your sweat rate.

 Perform your sweat test in similar conditions to your marathon, if possible.
 This way, you will get an accurate calculation of just how much fluid loss you will experience throughout the marathon.